 We grade games based on the following criteria: Story & Setting, Gameplay, Design (Visual, Audio), Replayability, and Pricepoint (Value).
 The cumulative final number is a reflection of the game as a whole, after taking all those elements into consideration.
 The following is a breakdown of what our scores mean:

 10: Perfect.
 The perfect game of its kind.
-A peerless entry into the pantheon of gaming legends.
+An excellent peerless entry into the pantheon of gaming legends.
 This is an exceedingly rare score, and rightfully so, as games of this nature are often at the height of game innovation and push the industry in new directions.

 9: Brilliant.
 These games are fantastic experiences for their genres, and are near flawless in every area.
 They may be innovative in certain elements even if they are not groundbreaking overall.